Islamic world contributions to Medieval Europe: Technology

 Syrian or Egyptian pieces of Islamic glass with Arabic inscriptions, excavated in London.
 Museum of London.

 Early-16th century Andalusian dish with pseudo-Arabic script around the edge, excavated in London.
 Museum of London.

-A number of technologies in the Islamic world were adopted in European medieval technology.
+Several technologies in the Islamic world were adopted in European medieval technology.
 These included various crops; various astronomical instruments, including the Greek astrolabe which Arab astronomers developed and refined into such instruments as the Quadrans Vetus, a universal horary quadrant which could be used for any latitude, and the Saphaea, a universal astrolabe invented by Abū Ishāq Ibrāhīm al-Zarqālī; the astronomical sextant; various surgical instruments, including refinements on older forms and completely new inventions; and advanced gearing in waterclocks and automata.
 Distillation was known to the Greeks and Romans, but was rediscovered in medieval Europe through the Arabs.
 The word alcohol (to describe the liquid produced by distillation) comes from Arabic al-kuhl.
 The word alembic (via the Greek Ambix) comes from Arabic al-anbiq.
 Islamic examples of complex water clocks and automata are believed to have strongly influenced the European craftsmen who produced the first mechanical clocks in the 13th century.

 The importation of both the ancient and new technology from the Middle East and the Orient to Renaissance Europe represented “one of the largest technology transfers in world history.”

 The Aldrevandini Beaker, enamelled glass from Venice, a Roman technique probably learned from Islamic glass. c.
 1330.